La Source Vive

 • Program

-Chamber music hall with a capacity of about 500 seats with a foyer for the public equipped with sanitary facilities, a ticket office, a checkroom, a bar and small catering facilities as well as dressing rooms and offices.
+Music hall with a capacity of 500 seats, featuring a public reception area, a ticket office, a cloakroom, a bar, a dining area, as well as dressing rooms and offices.

 • Location